Joaquin Jim

 Two accounts of his death are incompatible.
 One report has him being injured in the war and killed in the San Joaquin Valley in April 1863.
 This seems unlikely since it was prior to the McLaughlin Campaign, when Joaquin Jim was still leading a band in the upper valley.

-Another, Owens Valley Paiute report, has him dying in the winter of 1865-66, in Long Valley at the Casa Diablo geysers some years after the war after eating a tribal delicacy.
+Another, Owens Valley Paiute report, has him dying in the winter of 1865-66, in Long Valley at the Casa Diablo Hot Springs some years after the war after eating a tribal delicacy.
 The white settlers claim he was killed by one of his own warriors.